asu-kim/efficient-DDE-experiments/README.md

 The software is released with the BSD 2-Clause License.

 ## Article Claims
-The artical has two major claims:
+The article has two major claims:
 * C1: Our solution prevents the programs `DistanceSensing` and `CycleWithDelay` from suffering the excessive lags even with shorther timer periods, e.g., 5ms and 10 ms, where HLA-like and SOTA approaches fail.
 * C2: Our solution reduces communication overhead, i.e., the number of exchanged signals, for all programs.

 ## Reproducing the results.
 The paper has 1 figure (3 subfigures) and 1 table that can be reproduced.
-The following table summarizes the mapping between claims, expeirments, figures, and tables.
+The following table summarizes the mapping between claims, experiments, figures, and tables.

 ### Instructions
 1. Set up environments including cloning Lingua Franca and building the Lingua Franca compiler, the runtime infrastructure (RTI), and the tracing tool.